AdairChan-CSH/VReverything-VR-RTC/README.md

 At your nvidia setting, go to desktop color settings, there are 2 set of choices for your headset monitor:
 1. reduce gamma by 20%, set brightness 10%, Contrast ratio 90% (good for some videos, not for games clear objects)
-2. reduce gamma by 20%, set brightness 30%, Contrast ratio 10% ,green channel gamma 1.08, set brightness 42%, Contrast ratio 37% (good for games and videos)
+2. reduce gamma by 20%, set brightness 30%, Contrast ratio 10% ,green channel gamma 1.08, set brightness 42%, Contrast ratio 37% (good for games and videos).

 Adding green channel settings or 1 clip of 3D polarized glasses

 This program can be turned into used as Mobile phone Headset as long as to be used with a good VNC app displays your